You-Gao/Blog/_life/2024-07-25-life-and-relax.md

 ## Living

-If work is to set a goal as the means to an end (still can server larger goals), than I see living life as an end in itself (still can be goal oriented).
+If work is to set a goal as the means to an end (still can serve a larger goals), than I see living life as an end in itself (still can be goal oriented).
 For me work is a matter of duty to society and humanity whereas life is simply existing for my values.
 And reflecting on my values made me think back to an experience I had for a side-project w/ a CS Professor who was really into value-based living.
 There was some wisdom in that and I still have my notes from the retreat, but the main thing I took away was realize my 3 key values were learning, growth, and openness.

 *Note: Looking at this, I realize there is an aspect of life in job as well.
 I could not be a bureaucrat.